Entanglement Dynamics by (Non-)Unitary Local Operator Quenches in a 2D Holographic CFT: Entanglement Entropy, Energy-Momentum Densities and Mutual Information

-Moreover, in Fig. \ref{fig: HEE-psi1-2-inside}, we show the contributions of different geodesics to the entanglement entropy for the case where the primary operator is inserted inside the subsystem $A$.
+Furthermore, in Fig. \ref{fig: HEE-psi1-2-inside}, we show the contributions of different geodesics to the entanglement entropy for the case where the primary operator is inserted inside the subsystem $A$.
 We can observe that at early times, the geodesic with $(m=-1 , \overline{m}=1)$ has the minimum length.
-On the other hand, at the late times, the geodesic with $(m= 0, \overline{m}= 0)$ has the minimum length.
+On the other hand, at late times, the geodesic with $(m= 0, \overline{m}= 0)$ has the minimum length.
 In this case, the entanglement entropy is given by the combination of these two geodesics.
-Since the behavior of $S_{A;i}$ for $i=2$ is similar to $i=1$, in Figs. \ref{fig: HEE-psi1-2-outside-LHS} and \ref{fig: HEE-psi1-2-inside}, we only report the results for $i=1$.
+Since the behavior of $S_{A;i}$ for $i=2$ is similar to $i=1$, we only report the results for $i=1$ in Figs. \ref{fig: HEE-psi1-2-outside-LHS} and \ref{fig: HEE-psi1-2-inside}.